Ilyakson/VacancyPars/README.md

 ## Installation
 Change the Django settings in settings.py to match your environment and database configuration.
-And also write the path to the file in the file models.py on lines 11 and 84

 ```shell
 git clone https://github.com/Ilyakson/VacancyPars.git